suhaniijaiin/Deepfake-audio-detector/README.md

 ### Run the training notebook

-Open `notebook.ipynb` in Jupyter or Google Colab and run all cells in order:
+Open `notebook.ipynb` in Jupyter or Google Colab or kaggle and run all cells in order:

 ```
 1. Data loading & EDA